kimdurante/gis-workshop-waml-template/content/metadata/metadata.md

 ### Generate XML Metadata

-Open a terminal and run ```createMetadata.py```.

-The layers must then be updated (synchronized) in ArcCatalog.
-In ArcCatalog, open a python window and run the following:
+To transform the csv to ArcGISXML, open a terminal, navigate to the folder, and run ```createMetadata.py```.
+Select a layer in ArcGIS to verify the metadata.
+Because ArcGIS synchronizes data each time a layer is selected, they must be updated in order for the metadata to appear.
+To update layers open a python window in ArcCatalog and run the following:

 ```
 import arcpy